JustinClarkHydrologist/AZ_Hydrographer_GWSI_Transducers/README.md

 -Pandas and matplotlib are the primary libraries used for this program.

-This tool was designed for use by Arizona Department of Water Resources (ADWR) Groundwater Flow and Transport Modelers to Process the input data for MODFLOW Models and PEST Calibration Runs.
+Designed for use by Arizona Department of Water Resources (ADWR) Groundwater Flow and Transport Modelers to Process the input data for MODFLOW Models and PEST Calibration Runs.

    Approximate Run Time = 9 minutes 51.4 sec on a computer with these specs: